Xponential Fitness Inc. (XPOF) vs. Its Peers: A Comparison - News Heater

 XPOF) stock’s latest price update

-The stock price of Xponential Fitness Inc. (NYSE: XPOF) has dropped by -15.36 compared to previous close of 22.53.
-Despite this, the company has seen a fall of -7.83% in its stock price over the last five trading days.
-Market Watch reported 2023-09-06 that Xponential Fitness Inc. XPOF set three-year operating targets on Wednesday, ahead of an analyst and investor day.
-The Irvine, Calif-based franchisor of fitness brands said it is targeting 500 new studio openings in 2026, system-wide sales of $2.33 billion and revenue of $405.0 million.
+The stock price of Xponential Fitness Inc. (NYSE: XPOF) has jumped by 0.89 compared to previous close of 19.07.
+Despite this, the company has seen a fall of -7.72% in its stock price over the last five trading days.
+Zacks Investment Research reported 2023-09-07 that Xponential Fitness (XPOF) reveals 2026 operating targets.
+It announces a strategic partnership with VaynerMedia and Gympass to drive growth.

 XPOF’s Market Performance

-XPOF’s stock has fallen by -7.83% in the past week, with a monthly drop of -4.22% and a quarterly drop of -26.74%.
-The volatility ratio for the week is 8.38% while the volatility levels for the last 30 days are 5.41% for Xponential Fitness Inc. The simple moving average for the past 20 days is -11.01% for XPOF’s stock, with a -23.71% simple moving average for the past 200 days.
+Xponential Fitness Inc. (XPOF) has seen a -7.72% fall in stock performance for the week, with a -3.32% decline in the past month and a -26.17% plunge in the past quarter.
+The volatility ratio for the week is 9.65%, and the volatility levels for the past 30 days are at 5.68% for XPOF.
+The simple moving average for the past 20 days is -10.04% for XPOF’s stock, with a -22.99% simple moving average for the past 200 days.

 Analysts’ Opinion of XPOF